Menu

 The bars

 With a burgeoning craft cocktail scene and a newfound love for speakeasies, expert mixologists will be in their element in Paris.
-For those who like a little secrecy, names like Moonshiner, Candelaria, Lavomatic and Little Red Door are classic addresses, while great cocktails are served all over the city at trendy spots like Le Syndicat, Gravity Bar, Marie Celeste and - of course - the famous Hemingway Bar at the Ritz.
+For those who like a little secrecy, names like Moonshiner, Candelaria, Lavomatic, and Little Red Door are classic addresses.
+At the same time, great cocktails are served all over the city at trendy spots like Le Syndicat, Gravity Bar, Marie Celeste, and – of course – the famous Hemingway Bar at the Ritz.
 Wine lovers are spoiled for choice at Paris' wine bars, where cheese and charcuterie platters can be enjoyed with affordable French wines.
-Student bars and affordable prices are plentiful around Rue Mouffetard in the Latin Quarter, and all over the city you'll find Parisians and tourists and expats enjoying a beer on the terrace, a classic Parisian pastime year-round.
+Student bars and affordable prices are plentiful around Rue Mouffetard in the Latin Quarter.
+All over the city, you'll find Parisians, tourists, and expats enjoying a beer on the terrace, a classic Parisian pastime year-round.
 Do not forget the bistros too to enjoy a little Parisian gastronomy.

 Useful links: